Welcome! After a long wait Easter finally delivered the tourists to

 The Zambezi River remains high, although it has peaked and is slightly dropping again.
 The Falls however still to roar and thunder at full force.
 On quiet nights loose window frames and doors rattle from the constant vibrations caused by the waterfall, despite the waterfall being eroded into solid basalt rock and the town being located on sand!

 Rafting is still closed due to the high water levels, and will not reopen until the river drops, probably in another month or so.
 In the meantime the bunji jump and swings remain a popular alternative, along with aerial flights above the Falls, which are highly recommended at this time of year, when a

 Our local elephants continue to enter the main town and surrounding suburbs, almost nightly, to feed in the well watered gardens of residents.
 Wall breaking has started again (see story in our last Newsletter) and (another late night break-in and entry here) and many sleepless hours are spent by locals trying to ward off these gentle giants from their favoured treats.
 Lodges in town have to warn guests of the potential dangers of bumping into elephants or buffalo if walking after dark, and a walk or bike ride along Zambezi Drive during the daytime is odds on to return a few sightings.

+and the Victoria Falls Park and can often be found hanging around these areas during the day, so care should be taken even when walking along the road or footpaths!
 No need to pay big fees for safari game drives here, when you can walk or cycle around the local area and bump into anything from elephants to antelope!

 Recently a leopard was spotted one evening on one of the residential roads, and a couple of lucky Chobe Day trippers had one dash across the road in front of them on their way to the border.
 Hyeana have been seen following our resident herd of buffalo on the outskirts of town.
 Wild dog continue to be occasionally seen in the area (including again most recently seen on the Botswana border road).